ayush09062004/Prompt_Injection_Hallucination_Detector/README.md

 streamlit run app.py
 ```

-Then open http://localhost:8501 in your browser.
+Then open https://localhost:8501 like link in your browser.

 ---